 In July 2018, the EPA published a final rule, which became effective in August 2018, that amends certain provisions of the CCR rule that the agency issued in 2015.
 Among other changes, the 2018 revisions extended closure deadlines to October 31, 2020, related to the aquifer location restriction and groundwater monitoring requirements.
 Also, in August 2018, the D.C.
 Circuit Court issued a decision that vacates and remands certain provisions of the 2015 CCR rule, including an applicability exemption for legacy impoundments.
 In December 2019, the EPA issued a proposed rule containing a revised closure deadline for unlined CCR impoundments and new procedures for seeking extensions of that revised closure deadline.
 We filed comments on the proposal in January 2020.
 In August 2020, the EPA issued a rule finalizing the December 2019 proposal, establishing a deadline of April 11, 2021 to cease receipt of waste and initiate closure at unlined CCR impoundments.
 The final rule allows a generation plant to seek the EPA's approval to extend this deadline if no alternative disposal capacity is available and either a conversion to comply with the CCR rule is underway or retirement will occur by either 2023 or 2028 (depending on the size of the impoundment at issue).
 Prior to the November 2020 deadline, we submitted applications to the EPA requesting compliance extensions under both conversion and retirement scenarios.
-In November 2020, and no provement 2020, the EPA in December 2020, the EPA in December 2020, we submitted applications to the EPA requesting compliance extensions under both conversion and retirement scenarios.
+In November 2020, environmental groups petitioned for review of this rule in the D.C.
+Circuit Court, and Vistra subsidiaries filed a motion to intervene in support of the EPA in December 2020.
+Also, in November 2020, the EPA finalized a rule that would allow an alternative liner demonstration for certain qualifying facilities.
 In November 2020, we submitted an alternate liner demonstration for one CCR unit at Martin Lake.
 In October 2020, the EPA published an advanced notice of proposed rulemaking requesting information to inform the EPA in the development of a rule to address legacy impoundments that existed prior to the 2015 CCR regulation as required by the August 2018 D.C.
 Circuit Court decision.
-We filed comments on this p
+We filed comments on this proposal in February 2021.
+The rules on revised closure deadlines and alternative liner demonstrations are subject to the Environment Executive Order discussed above.